MortalityReporting/RavenDocs/docs/source/userManual/mdiStandard.rst

 Currently, two workflows are defined in the MDI IG, CMS-to-EDRS and Toxicology-to-CMS.
 The MDI IG defines profiles to describe the required content structures for the workflows.

-CMS-to-EDRS
+MDI-to-EDRS
 ^^^^^^^^^^^
-CMS-to-EDRS workflow represents the interoperability between MDI case management system (CMS) and state's electronic death registration system (EDRS).
+MDI-to-EDRS workflow represents the interoperability between MDI case management system (CMS) and state's electronic death registration system (EDRS).
 In MDI IG, this workflow is supported by MDI-to-EDRS profiles.
 As it happens in most states, the case is mostly created by funeral directors.
 Thus, this workflow begins with an initial case created at the EDRS.
 CMS first searches EDRS for a case